-Here’s another example of what a cell would look like in various states of completion:
+Here’s another example of what a branch would look like in various states of completion:

-As you can see, certain branches have been declared complete by one Scythe, others have been declared complete by two Scythes, and one branch was declared complete by an admin.
+As you can see, certain cubes have been declared complete by one Scythe, others have been declared complete by two Scythes, and the parent was declared complete by an admin.